A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Approach: Semi-Centralized Training, Decentralized Execution

-When instantiating concrete features within each of local and regional components, it is recommended to ensure that both local and regional components expose signals closely aligned with the evaluation objectives (e.g., delay reduction, throughput, spillback avoidance), so that improvements in the learned policy translate directly into gains in the chosen performance metrics; second, It is advised to maintain scale-comparable encodings that normalize number of approaches for each intersection and region size, so that shared policies remain comparable across intersections and regions of different topologies and size.
-In combination, the resulting block-structured state design yields a compact, interpretable, and well-organized representation that separates local detail from regional context, supports decentralized execution at individual intersections, and still permits effectively centralized learning within each region through shared regional agents that consume a consistent, semantically coherent state space.
+When instantiating concrete features within each local and regional component, two guidelines should be followed.
+First, both local and regional components should expose features that are closely aligned with the evaluation objectives.
+This enables improvements in the learned policy to translate directly into gains in the chosen performance metrics.
+Second, scale-comparable encodings should be maintained to normalize the number of approaches for each intersection and region size.
+This helps to keep shared policies comparable across intersections and regions of varying topologies and sizes.
+Collectively, this modular state design produces a compact and interpretable representation that distinguishes local from regional context, facilitates decentralized execution, and enables centralized learning within each region via shared regional agents.